swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-4-reproduce-the-ml-experiment-with-dvc.md

 The pipeline is now entirely defined.
 You can explore the `dvc.yaml` file to see all the stages and their dependencies.

-Notice that DVC also updated the main `.gitignore` file with the model, as it is an output of the `train` stage:
+Notice that DVC also updated the main gitignore file with the model, as it is an output of the `train` stage:

 ```sh title=".gitignore" hl_lines="10"
 ## Python